johnhm22/prismic-nextjs-v14/README.md

 The only variable is the name of the repository held on Prismic which has a unique name and has been set up by the author of the app.
 This is accessed by the app so that the CMS operates as desired, but otherwise requires a login/password to make changes.
 The Prismic app repository also has a media library associated with it where the graphic files are stored.
 Thus if the code is cloned, it serves as a means of running the app on the local machine.
+The code can be changed in the components and slices to understand the impact.
+It could even be possible for the developer to create their own Prismic repo with slices, pages, graphics etc. and add the name of that repo into slicemachine.config.json as repositoryName.

 ## Reference
 The code was taken from a follow-along tutorial entitled Next.js Full Website Tutorial Course - with Prismic, Tailwind, and TypeScript which can be found on YouTube at:   https://www.youtube.com/watch?v=nfZu56KsK_Q